D-S-Hub/git-practice/README.md

 # git-practice
-Changed in the no-fast-forward branch
+Changed in the n-fast-forward branch